joelcardinal/git-cheat-sheet/README.md

 http://stackoverflow.com/questions/7099833/how-to-revert-a-merge-commit-thats-already-pushed-to-remote-branch#answer-37819457

-### Add Tag
+### Git Tag

-A tag just adds a name to the last commit, typically used to mark a point in history, like a release.
+A tag just adds a name to a commit, typically used to mark a point in history, like a release.

-IMPORTANT: DO NOT name a tag the same as a branch, git gets confused when you use common commands as it can't readily distinguish between branches and tags without you providing a full reference path.
+IMPORTANT: DO NOT name a tag the same as a branch, git gets confused when you use common commands as it can't readily distinguish between branches and tags without you providing a full reference path (e.g. :refs/tags/mytagname).
 If you accidently do this, see the deletion commands below.

 NOTE: By default a tag is created at the current HEAD position, but you can pass a commit hash as the last argument on the commands below to put a tag on any commit in the history.